51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-cloud.md

 ![Cloud Engine flow](../../pipeline-specification/images/Device%20Detection%20Cloud%20Engine.png)

-The majority of the logic that must be performed by the Device Detection Cloud Engine is common to all Cloud Engines and is described in the [Cloud Aspect Engine](../../pipeline-specification/pipeline-elements/cloud-aspect-engine.md) document.
+The majority of the logic that is executed by the Device Detection Cloud Engine is common to all Cloud Engines and is described in the [Cloud Aspect Engine](../../pipeline-specification/pipeline-elements/cloud-aspect-engine.md) document.